shuggiefisher/jekyll-now/_posts/2019-1-26-machine-learning-with-openstreetmap-tiles.md.md

 ![Convolutional network predicting population of OpenStreetMap tiles outperforms baseline mean estimator]({{ site.baseurl }}/images/conv_net_performance.png)

+The squared error of 0.45 is an improvement 0.85 which you would get if you just guess the mean population each time.
 This equates to a mean-absolute error of 0.51 on the log-scale for each tile.
-So the prediction tends to be of the right order of magnitude, but off by a factor of 3X (we haven't done our best to optimize performance, so this isn't a bad start).
+So the prediction tends to be of the right order of magnitude, but off by a factor of 3X (we haven't done anything to optimize performance, so this isn't a bad start).

 ## Summary: